casey/just/README.md

 Variadic recipe parameters are lists of strings instead of single space-separated strings.

-Lists literals are written `[a, b, c]` and are flattened, since lists may only contain strings and not other lists.
+List literals are written `[a, b, c]` and are flattened, since lists may only contain strings and not other lists.
 For example, `[["a", "b"], [], "c"]` evaluates to `["a", "b", "c"]`.